 \section{Motivating Examples}

-The person in Figure \ref{fig:smith} \cite{Smith:22} is Thomas Bayes and the equation in his mind is Bayes' theorem where $o$ and $s$ represent an observation and state (e.g., possible cause), respectively.
-The left part of the figure poses a question as to which surface one would perceive, either concave or convex, when one observes shadow in the upper portion of the disk.
-One would unconsciously perceive the concave surface.
-This is explained as the result of our unconscious experience that light sources typically come from above.
-The right part of the figure shows how this perception can be seen as Bayesian inference.
+Human perception is often described using Bayesian inference.
+Consider which surface (concave or convex) is perceived when a shadow appears in the upper portion of the disk (see Figure \ref{fig:illusion})?
+To model this phenomenon, the authors \cite{Smith:22} define the prior distribution, denoted by $p(\text{Surface})$, and the likelihood function, denoted by $p(\text{Surface}|\text{Shadow})$, as follows.

 The prior represents the belief about the surface of the object before observing the shadow.
-The figure shows that the probability of convex is slightly higher than the probability of concave.
+The above equations show that the probability of convex is slightly higher than the probability of concave.
 The likelihood is the belief that the surface causes the upper shadow.
 Here, `light above' is the unconscious belief that light sources typically come from above.
-The figure shows that the probability that the concave surface causes the upper shadow is much higher than the probability that the convex surface causes the upper shadow.
-The posterior shown at the bottom of the figure is proportional to the product of the prior and the likelihood, i.e., $Posterior\propto Likelihood\times Prior$.
-The posterior shows that the probability of the concave surface is higher than the probability of the convex surface after observing the upper shadow.
+The above equations show that the probability that the concave surface causes the upper shadow is much higher than the probability that the convex surface causes the upper shadow.
+The perception is described by the posterior distribution given as follows.

+The first line is an application of the definition of conditional probability, and the second line is the application of the product rule \cite{bishop:06}.
+Since the denominator is a normalising constant, we omit it using the symbol `$\propto$' (meaning `proportional to') in the third line.
+Given the assumption that surfaces and light sources are independent, i.e., $p(\text{Surface}|\text{light above})=p(\text{Surface})$, we have